paramonoww/Ethereum_Blocks_Data/README.md

 # Ethereum Blocks Data
-This repository contains the data about all Ethereum Blocks (latest update: september 2023).
-There's a combined data for ALL Ethereum blocks, and also the data split by years.
+This repository contains the data about all Ethereum Blocks in `.csv` format (latest update: september 2023).
+You can download the data itself here - [google drive link](https://drive.google.com/drive/folders/1QeHPGA3rVfBDUMsUSyyJn4daLQGyabUO?usp=sharing) (i'm too lazy to install Git Large File Storage)

 * `block_number` - the serial number of the block;
 * `block_timestamp` - time when the block was produced;